 (Note: If you already hold a Part 61 pilot certificate, you may be eligible for a different certification process as long as you keep up to date on your crewed aircraft requirements.
 See the FAA website for more information.)

-You must have your Remote Pilot Certificate and a current copy of your Airmen Knowledge Test results on hand during every flight.
-To maintain a valid certificate, you will need to pass an aeronautical knowledge test every 24 months.
+You must have your Remote Pilot Certificate on hand during every flight.
+To maintain a valid certificate, you will need to take free, online recurrent knowledge training from the FAA every 24 months.
+The FAA also recommends carrying your most recent knowledge training certificate to prove your license is current.

 4) Where does Part 107 prohibit me from flying?